 - Implied Trope: The only thing Michelangelo sculpted here is David himself, but the king's ready weapon and decisive stare pretty clearly indicate the presence of The Antagonist, the mighty Goliath, off on the horizon of David's view.

-- Male Frontal Nudity: The David depicts the Jewish king within an idealized, muscular body without any clothing, allowing his full figure to be on display, includinghispenis.
+- Male Frontal Nudity: The David depicts its subject with an idealized, muscular body without any clothing, allowing his full figure to be on display.

 - My Brain Is Big: David's unusually large head emphasizes his focus on the task of defeating Goliath, not by brute force, but with his wit and faith.

-- Politically Correct History: As a Jew, David should be circumcised, but since the Catholic Italians of the 1500s believed an uncircumcised figure to be more ideal, David is portrayed here with his foreskin intact.
+- Politically Correct History: As a Jew, David should be circumcised, but since the statue was made by and for Catholic Italians of the 1500s, who believed an uncircumcised figure to be more ideal, David is portrayed here with his foreskin intact.

 - Pretty Boy: David is depicted with a youthful and handsome appearance.
 He's certainly fit but not overly muscled and his face is made of soft angles.
 His curly hair helps complete the picture.

 - Protagonist Title: The statue is named "David" after its subject, King David of Israel.

 - Suffer the Slings: The world's most famous slinger is holding his sling casually over his shoulder, preparing to hurl a rock at Goliath's head.

 - Trope Makers: Many scholars attribute to this sculpture the popular misconception of stone statues being pristine and white all along.
 While Michelangelo Buonarroti's David is like this, the ones that survived the Greco-Roman period were originally painted in bright colors and their actual state is a consequence of time fading them away.